-Welcome to the web site of the APA-accredited Predoctoral Internship in Clinical Psychology in the Department of Behavioral Medicine and Psychiatry at WVU School of Medicine in Charleston.
-This program offers an in-depth training experience in clinical and health psychology services at a large university-affiliated community medical center.
+Welcome to the web site of the APA-accredited Predoctoral Internship in Clinical Psychology sponsored by the Charleston Area Medical Center (CAMC) and the Department of Behavioral Medicine and Psychiatry at WVU School of Medicine in Charleston.
+This internship is a CAMC graduate medical education residency.
+The program offers an in-depth training experience in clinical and health psychology services at a large university-affiliated community medical center (CAMC).
 With emphases on support and flexibility, our objective is to refine interns' clinical and scholarly skills so that they are prepared for work in a variety of settings.

 The following information is designed to provide a comprehensive overview of our training program.
 We look forward to answering any specific questions you might have that are not included in this description.

-The internship runs from July to July.
+The internship runs from July to July, consistent with all other CAMC medical residencies.
 We have three fully-funded internship slots.
 Pending available funds, in some years an additional funded slot is earmarked for a student from a graduate program in West Virginia who plans to practice in state upon the completion of internship, in order to support our mission of providing doctorally prepared psychologists for rural WV.
 Eligible students must apply to our program as do all other applicants.
 The stipend is $28,657, and currently each intern is provided additional funds to use for pre-approved expenses such as travel to professional conferences.
+All of these funds are provided by the Graduate Medical Education Office at the Charleston Area Medical Center, and interns are CAMC employees.
 Along with sick days and holidays, interns have two weeks of paid vacation.
 “Vacation” here means lying on a beach, not defending a dissertation or attending meetings.